 But, for Parisians, geography is not key.
-When mentioning the Left Bank, Rive Gauche in French, they refer to the central and old district around Saint-Germain-des-Prés, sometimes extending it to Latin quarter around Sorbonne University and to Montparnasse around Tour Montparnasse.
+When mentioning the Left Bank, Rive Gauche in French, they refer to the central and old district around Saint-Germain-des-Prés, extending it to Quartier Latin around Sorbonne University and Montparnasse around Tour Montparnasse.
+The Eiffel Tower, for example, is by geography in the Left Bank, but it is not in the Left Bank district.

-It can be said that the Saint-Germain-des-Prés district is the beating heart of the Left Bank and one of the most Parisian districts in town.
+Saint-Germain-des-Prés district is the beating heart of the Left Bank and one of the most Parisian districts in town.
 Dominated by the tower of the very old and prestigious Saint-Germain-des-Prés Church, Saint-Germain-des-Prés has long been famous as the intellectual district of Paris with the likes of Jean-Paul Sartre and Boris Vian being regulars in cafés and night-clubs.
 Many visitors have a drink at Café de Flore or Deux Magots, the two most famous literary Cafés in Paris.
 It is too a top shopping area.
 The Saint-Germain-des-Prés district around rue de Sèvres, rue du Four, boulevard Saint-Germain, rue Bonaparte has many French fashion stores, including Hermès (17, rue de Sevres), one of the most spectacular fashion stores in town.
 Discover Musée Delacroix in Place Furstemberg, the loveliest in town.

 At walking distance from Saint-Germain-des-Prés, the Luxembourg Gardens are certainly the preferred gardens of Parisians.
 Spread with statues, fountains and flowers, they are the most romantic gardens in Paris.
 They are crowded on sunny days.
 North of Luxembourg Gardens, the area around Saint-Sulpice church is quite lovely.
 Since 1799, the Luxembourg Palace houses the Senate, one of the two chambers of the French Parliament with the National Assembly.
 Members of the two Houses are chosen by different electoral systems.
 The 348 senators are assisted by specialized civil servants and parliamentary aides.
 2000 people work for the Senate.
 The Speaker of the Senate ensures the stability of France’s institutions.
 He is called upon to replace the President of the Republic in the event of his death or resignation.
 The Palace cannot be visited.

-Le Panthéon is certainly the most famous monument on the Left Bank.
+Le Panthéon is certainly the most famous monument in the Left Bank.
 It was built in the 18th century as a church dedicated to Saint Geneviève, the patron saint of the city.
 It was turned into a memorial place during the French revolution.
 The inscription above the entrance reads “To great men, the grateful homeland”.
 The large crypt accommodates the vaults of great French public figures, including Voltaire, Rousseau, Victor Hugo, Émile Zola, Jean Moulin, Louis Braille, Jean Jaures and Soufflot, its architect.

 French King Louis XV vowed in 1744 that if he recovered from his illness he would replace the ruined church of the Abbey of Saint Geneviève with a monument worthy of the patron saint of Paris.
 The king regained his health.
 Architect Jacques-Germain Soufflot was chosen and the construction began in 1758.
 Due to financial problems, work proceeded slowly.
 The church was finally completed in 1790, during the early stages of the French Revolution.